Allied Forces conduct tactical movement drills

 |0

-This work, Allied Forces conduct tactical movement drills [Image 12 of 12], by SSG Daniel Herman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Allied Forces conduct tactical movement drills, by SSG Daniel Herman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT